Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: INTRODUCTION

 \section{INTRODUCTION}

 Time-optimal velocity planning under acceleration constraints is a key problem in robotics, with applications in autonomous racing (Fig. \ref{fig:3DTraj}) \cite{Ogretmen2024,frego2017semi,Piccinini2024}, drone flight \cite{Romero2022}, manipulators \cite{Bobrow1985}, and mobile robot navigation \cite{Loknar2023,Consolini2022}.
-These applications use point-mass or double integrator models to compute velocity profiles along fixed paths, subject to acceleration limits.
+These applications use point-mass models to compute time-optimal velocity profiles along fixed paths, subject to acceleration limits.
 Fast online generation of such profiles is essential in dynamic environments, where trajectory planners must evaluate many candidate maneuvers, often with graph- or sampling-based frameworks \cite{Ogretmen2024,piazza2024mptree,Romero2022,trauth2024frenetix}.

-However, the existing methods for minimum-time velocity planning face a trade-off: optimal control problems (OCPs) \cite{piccinini2025howoptimal} and quasi steady-state (QSS) \cite{Veneri2020,rodegher2024effect} offer high accuracy but their high computational cost does not allow online multi-query planning.
-Conversely, semi-analytical forward-backward and sequential methods \cite{frego2017semi,Consolini2022} are faster but limited to box-shaped acceleration bounds, which are overly conservative for racing vehicles.
-Accurate performance modeling of racing vehicles requires complex g-g-v diagrams (Fig. \ref{fig:ggvA}) \cite{limebeer2024asymmetric,Veneri2020,piccinini2024impacts}, describing the speed-dependent coupling of the lateral and longitudinal acceleration limits.
+However, the existing methods for minimum-time velocity planning face a trade-off: \acp{OCP} \cite{piccinini2025howoptimal} and \ac{QSS} \cite{Veneri2020,rodegher2024effect} offer high accuracy, but their high computational cost does not allow online multi-query planning.
+Conversely, semi-analytical \ac{FB} and sequential methods \cite{frego2017semi,Consolini2022} are faster but limited to box-shaped acceleration bounds, which are overly conservative for racing vehicles.
+Accurate performance modeling of racing vehicles requires complex g-g-v diagrams (Fig. \ref{fig:ggvA}) \cite{limebeer2024asymmetric,Veneri2020,piccinini2024impacts, werner2025quasi}, describing the speed-dependent coupling of the lateral and longitudinal acceleration limits.

-This paper introduces FBGA, a real-time Forward-Backward method with Generic Acceleration constraints.
-FBGA matches the accuracy of OCPs while being up to three orders of magnitude faster, making it a suitable building block for online sampling-based trajectory planners.
+This paper introduces a real-time \ac{FBGA}, matching the accuracy of \acp{OCP} while being up to three orders of magnitude faster, making it a suitable building block for online sampling-based trajectory planners.